 How to book your ESC Demonstration

-AL-KO ESC Experience Sessions will be held on the front straight of Sandown Raceway during Melbourne Leisurefest from 10am-4:30pm on October 4-6 and from 10am-3:30pm on October 7.
+AL-KO ESC Experience Sessions will be held on the front straight of Sandown Raceway during Melbourne Leisurefest from 10am-4pm on October 3-5 and from 10am-3:30pm on October 6.
+(Available for VIC residents only)

-People interested in the demonstration can register in advance online at alkoesc.com.au/experience/ or visit the AL-KO marquee located in-front of the front straight (Stand number 25).
+People interested in the demonstration can register in advance online at alkoesc.com.au/experience/ or visit the AL-KO marquee.

 Sessions will be allocated on a first-come, first-served basis.
 Those who miss out on securing a session can still be part of the action – watching from the front straight of the raceway as the experience sessions take place.